thalverson1022/GHOST/README.md

 # GHOST
-A quantum dynamics package that uses the harmonic oscillator basis with phase space based truncation to compute th eigenspectrum of molecular systems.
+A quantum dynamics package that uses the harmonic oscillator basis with phase space based truncation to compute the eigenspectrum of molecular systems.